THE STANDARD

 We do not just "warm up" tissues; we ignite the nervous system.
 This is where physiology meets psychology.

-• Protocol: General Flow → Dynamic Mobility → Tactical Movement → Neural Priming.
+Protocol: General Flow $\rightarrow$ Dynamic Mobility $\rightarrow$ Tactical Movement $\rightarrow$ Neural Priming.

 Goal: System Integrity.

-• Primary Traits: Strength (Force), Power (Velocity), Endurance (Repeatability).
+We train primary traits: Strength (Force), Power (Velocity), and Endurance (Repeatability).

-• Chassis Integrity: We do not do "abs."
-We build Anti-Fragility—linking shoulders, spine, and hips into one unified force-transfer system.
+Chassis Integrity: We do not train "abs."
+We build anti-fragility, linking shoulders, the spine, and hips into one unified force-transfer system.

 Conditioning is a systems discipline.
-We build the engine that powers the mission.
+We build the engine that powers the mission across all three biological pathways:

-• Aerobic (Sustain): Fatigue resistance and recovery capacity.
+• Aerobic: Fatigue resistance and rapid recovery capacity.

 The cooldown restores autonomic balance.
-We transition the system from "Fight" to "Recover" before you leave the room.
+We deliberately transition the system from "Fight" back to "Recover" before you ever leave the room.

 SYSTEM DIAGNOSTICS